-In connection with the entry into the UT Southwestern Agreement, we issued to UT Southwestern 2,179,000 shares of our common stock.
-We are aware that UTSW has sold all such shares as of the date of this Annual Report on Form 10-K. We do not have any future milestone or royalty obligations to UT Southwestern under the UT Southwestern Agreement, other than costs related to the maintenance of patents.
+In connection with the UT Southwestern Agreement, we issued to UT Southwestern 2,179,000 shares of our common stock.
+We do not have any future milestone or royalty obligations to UT Southwestern under the UT Southwestern Agreement, other than costs related to the maintenance of patents.